About Advocacy Day

 During your meetings we ask that you share your stories about how your CDFIs or CDFI partnerships have provided access to capital where is most needed.
 You will share your stories with legislators, Administration officials, and their staff helping them better understand why our industry is so vital to the well-being of communities across our country.

-OFN will kick off Advocacy Day 2017 on May 16 by hosting a Congressional Awards reception on the Hill from 5:00pm to 7:00pm.
-On May 17, participants will attend an advocacy training and meetings on the Hill and with federal agencies from 8:00am to 6:00pm.
-Stay tuned for further details!
+OFN will kick off Advocacy Day 2017 on May 16 by hosting a Congressional Awards reception on the Hill from 5:30pm to 7:00pm.
+On May 17, participants will attend an advocacy training and meetings on the Hill from 8:00am to 4:00pm.
 Last year, participants attended over 100 meetings on the Hill with members of Congress and their staff in both chambers and on both sides of the aisle; meetings at the U.S. Department of Agriculture and at the Federal Housing Finance Agency; and a briefing with the Office of Management and Budget.
 Visit our photo gallery and blog to see some of the highlights.

 Advocacy Day 2016 Recap